akrakman/akrakman/README.md

 Feel free to reach out to me at [adenkrakman@gmail.com](mailto:adenkrakman@gmail.com)!

-#### 🔭 I’m currently working as a
-  Course Associate for CS 124: Introduction to Computer Science at UIUC.

 <!--
 **akrakman/akrakman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.